What is Advaita Vedanta About?

 What is Advaita Vedanta Philosophy?
 (Brief)

-Until self-knowledge is established in the mind, one will continue to feel limited, fearful and uneasy whilst rafting down the currents of life.
-You will continue to chase an endless array of objects mistakenly thinking it will quench that existential sense of lack that you feel.
+Until then, one will continue to feel limited, anxious and uneasy admits the currents of life.
+Until then, one continues to chase an endless array of objects — mistakenly thinking it will quench the existential sense of lack.

-You can’t change life’s currents but you sure can change your raft.
-It’s going to take some effort but it’s well worth it, promise.
+While we can’t change life’s strong currents, we can certainly change our raft.
+It’s going to take some effort, but it’s well worth it.

 When self-knowledge is firm you can weather any of life’s existential storms.
-Discovering both our oneness with everything and our freedom from everything is liberation.
+Discovering both your oneness with everything and freedom from any form of limitation.

 What is Advaita Vedanta?
 (Intermediate)